CyberAngel-Create/VividPlate/TELEGRAM_BOT_COMMANDS.md

 ```

 ### `/reset`
-Initiates password reset process for verified users.
+Instantly resets password for verified users with a new secure password.

 **Behavior:**
 - Requires phone verification first
-- Shows reset instructions if verified
-- Prompts verification if not verified
+- Generates secure 8-character password immediately
+- Updates VividPlate database with new password
+- Sends new password securely (auto-deleted after 2 minutes)
-- Logs reset requests for security
+- Logs all reset activities for security

 **Example (Verified User):**
 ```
 User: /reset
-Bot: 🔐 Password Reset Process
+Bot: ✅ Password Reset Successful!

-📱 Verified Phone: +1234567890
+📱 Verified Phone: +251912345678

-Your password reset request has been initiated.
-Here's what happens next:

-1️⃣ A verification code will be sent to your registered email 2️⃣ Enter the code in the VividPlate app or website
+📧 VividPlate Account: user@example.com
+👤 Account Name: John Smith

+🔑 Your new password is: `Kp8wN7mQ`

+🔒 Important Security Steps:
+1️⃣ Copy this password immediately
-3️⃣ Create your new password
+2️⃣ Log into VividPlate with your new password

-⏱️ The verification code will expire in 15 minutes.
+3️⃣ Change to a custom password in your profile
+4️⃣ This message will be deleted in 2 minutes for security

+⚠️ Keep this password secure and change it after logging in.
 ```

 **Example (Unverified User):**